wmo-im/csv2bufr/docs/source/bufr4_descriptors.rst

              = ["hour", "minute"]
     [301023] = [    005002,      006002] # (location)
              = ["latitude", "longitude"]
-    [010051] = ["mean sea level pressure"]
+    [010051] = ["pressure reduced to mean sea level"]

 Replication / repetition
 ------------------------

-Within BUFR elements can be repeated using the replication descriptors (F=1 in FXXYYY).
+Within the BUFR format elements can be repeated using the replication descriptors (F=1 in FXXYYY).
 For example, we may want to repeat temperature and humidity measurements as part of an atmospheric profile or, alternatively, the daily minimum and maximum temperatures within a month.
 In some cases we may know the number of repetitions before encoding and all data of the same type may have the same number of repetitions.
-In this case th number of replications can be set before hand.
+In this case the number of replications can be set before hand and included in the sequence.
 In other cases, there may be a variable number of repetitions and so the number is set at the time of encoding.

 When using the replication descriptor (1XXYYY), the XX component indicates the number of following descriptors to repeat